 You can’t do everything yourself, which is a lesson I learnt in my Financial Independence journey.
-This is my list of recommended resources and products which have helped me, and which could probably help you, too.
+This is my list of recommended resources and products which have helped me on my Financial Independence journey, and which could probably help you, too.

 I won’t talk about a product or business unless I know what I am talking about, use them personally or know they are the real McKoy.
-If this is the case, I will provide you information or a link for you to do your own research.
-Disclaimer I may receive a small affiliate commission on some products which help me continue to run the site (it costs me thousands of dollars per year to produce content, register and host the site as well as publish articles and podcasts).
-I also own investments in some of the products listed.
+If this is the case, I will provide you with information, an awesome sign up bonus or deal, or just a link for you to do your own research.
+Disclaimer I may receive a small affiliate commission on some products which help me continue to run the site – usually these are very small and come directly from the product supplier out of their advertising budget.It costs me thousands of dollars per year to produce content, register and host the site as well as publish articles and podcasts, so these commissions help to offset the high cost of running the site.

 Remember to always do your own research to make sure if a product or service is suitable for your needs.
 The information I provide is of a general nature only and does not constitute financial advice.

 Sharesight provide a completely FREE portfolio management service if you have under 10 shares.
 The Good news is, through owning a couple of index fund ETF and LICs you can diversify your portfolio across the entire globe and still comfortably fit under the limit.
 For those wanting to own more than 10 shares, my first thought is you should probably re-think what your doing, but Sharesight offer a paid service too which will cater to you (remember that a dollar saved is more than a dollar earned, though!).
 Captain FI readers can get the bonus sign up offer below